Matt-Eva/using-environment-variables-in-flask/README.md

 # iterates over the Python dictionary and prints the corresponding key / values
 ```

+If you run this commands on your own computer, you'll probably see A LOT of
+values printing out.
+Those are all the different variables your Operating system
+is using!

-You can also just access a single environment variable by running `os.environ.get('ENV_VARIABLE')` using Python's built in dictionary `.get()` method.
-If this method does
+You can also just access a single environment variable by running
+`os.environ.get('ENV_VARIABLE')` using Python's built in dictionary `.get()`
-not find a variable with the specified name, it will return `None`.
+method.
+If this method does not find a variable with the specified name, it will
+return `None`.

 Ex: